getsentry/sentry-javascript/packages/e2e-tests/README.md

 A standardized frontend test application has the following features:

-- Just for the sake of consistency we prefix the standardized frontend tests with `standard-frontend-`.
+- We prefix the standardized frontend tests with `standard-frontend-`.
 For example `standard-frontend-nextjs`.
 - A page at path `/`
   - Having a `<input type="button" id="exception-button">` that captures an Exception when clicked.
 The returned `eventId` from the `Sentry.captureException()` call must be written to `window.capturedExceptionId`.
 It doesn not